 If you do want to stay overnight in this area instead of day-tripping from a hostel in the North or South, here is the best option:

 Cost: $129 USD for a standard room, according to the Safari Now website I linked to earlier.
 On the Cathedral Peak Hotel website, it says to contact them for rates.

 Cathedral Peak Hotel is centrally located for popular hikes like Giant’s Castle and Cathedral Peak.
 Many trails actually begin from right outside the hotel.

 Because I didn’t visit here myself, I’ll provide two websites that have more info about this part of the mountains: giantscastle.info and www.nature-reserve.co.za.

 Best Hike: Cathedral Peak

-As I said, I only visited Cathedral Peak in one day from Ampitheatre Backpackers Lodge.
+As I said, I only visited Cathedral Peak as a day trip from Ampitheatre Backpackers Lodge.

-The hostel provided me with a map of self-guided hikes in the area, most of which begin at Cathedral Peak Hotel.
+Our hostel provided us with a map of self-guided hikes in the area, most of which begin at Cathedral Peak Hotel.